-In addition, the Company is licensed to transact such workers' compensation insurance as incident to coverages contemplated under paragraphs 20 and 21 of Section 1113(a) of the New York, including coverage described in the Longshoremen's and Harbor Workers' Compensation Act (Public Law No. 803, 69th Congress, as amended; 33 USC Section 901 et seq. as amended).
+In addition, the Company is licensed to transact such workers' compensation insurance as may be incident to coverages contemplated under paragraphs 20 and 21 of Section 1113(a) of the New York Insurance Law, including coverages described in the Longshoremen's and Harbor Workers' Compensation Act (Public Law No. 803, 69 Congress, as amended).
 The Company is also licensed to write special risk insurance pursuant to Section 6302, as well as multiple lines reinsurance pursuant to Section 4102(c) of the New York Insurance Law.